Giskard-AI/giskard-hub/script-docs/hub/sdk/index.rst

 Import a dataset
 ________________

-Let's now create a dataset and add a conversation example.
+Let's now create a dataset and add a chat test case example.

 .. code-block:: python